Statement of Purpose

 - Listen to and learn from one another.

 Inquisitive -- We are curious and want to learn.
-We will:

 - Participate and contribute to class activities.